 The airlift fan supplies the energy to lift the peanuts into the storage tank on top of the combine.
 The amount of air can be varied to meet field conditions by means of a damper in the lower end of the fan housing.
 The control lever can be set from high to low.
-See Figure 19.
+See Figure 24.
 The recommended settings are high for heavy yield peanuts, medium for dry light peanuts and low for small low yield peanuts.
 Inadequate air flow will result in the delivery duct plugging.
 Too much air will result in increased LSK's.
 Always inspect peanuts in tank when first starting up, this will help determine the proper air flow.
+Proper air adjustment is for the peanuts to just reach the far side of the tank when its empty.